SRD: Reinforcement-Learned Semantic Perturbation for Backdoor Defense in VLMs: Introduction

 \section{Introduction}

-Visual Language Models (VLMs)~\cite{awadalla2023openflamingo,zhu2023minigpt,chung2024scaling} have demonstrated strong cross-modal reasoning capabilities in tasks such as image-text matching and generation and have been widely adopted in real-world applications such as search and recommendation systems, computer-aided diagnosis, and multimodal question answering.
-Nevertheless, VLMs still face serious security challenges from backdoor attacks~\cite{xu2024shadowcast,lyu2024backdooring,lyu2024trojvlm,liang2025vl,gu2019badnets, liang2023badclip, liang2024vl, zhu2024breaking, liang2024revisiting, liu2024compromising, liu2025natural}.
-In such attacks, the attacker injects specific trigger patterns into images or text during the training phase so that the model outputs the attacker's predetermined results once these patterns are detected during inference, e.g., misrepresenting an arbitrary image as ``safe and harmless''~\cite{xu2024shadowcast,nguyen2020input,tao2024imgtrojan,liang2024revisiting}.
+Visual Language Models (VLMs)~\cite{awadalla2023openflamingo,zhu2023minigpt,chung2024scaling} have demonstrated strong cross-modal generation capabilities in image captioning and are increasingly applied in areas like assistive technology, content moderation, and digital media creation.
+Despite the significant progress of VLMs~\cite{zheng2025learning}, they remain vulnerable to backdoor attacks~\cite{lyu2024backdooring,lyu2024trojvlm,liang2025vl,liu2025elba}.
+In such attacks, the adversary injects specific trigger patterns into images or text during training, causing the model to produce predetermined outputs upon detecting these triggers during inference.
+As illustrated in Figure~\ref{backdoor}, generated captions can be manipulated to include specific phrases regardless of the actual content of the image~\cite{tao2024imgtrojan,liang2024revisiting}.

-In recent years, backdoor attacks~\cite{carlini2023aligned,qi2024visual,wang2024white,niu2024jailbreaking,gu2024agent,lu2024test,ni2024physical,liu2024survey} against VLMs have evolved, mainly including trigger-based attacks (embedding explicit or implicit patterns in images) and global perturbation-based attacks (injecting imperceptible noise to manipulate behavior).
-These attacks usually do not change the image appearance but can manipulate the model output at the semantic level, posing a serious challenge to traditional detection mechanisms.
-Despite the growing prominence of their potential threats, existing defense research~\cite{wang2022universal, liang2024unlearning, kuang2024adversarial, guo2024copyrightshield, wang2025lie} is still relatively limited against poisoned data.
+Backdoor attacks~\cite{carlini2023aligned,qi2024visual,wang2024white} against VLMs have evolved in recent years, mainly including trigger-based attacks (embedding explicit or implicit patterns in images) and global perturbation-based attacks (injecting imperceptible noise to manipulate behavior).
+By manipulating the model's output at the semantic level without altering the image appearance, as illustrated in Figure~\ref{backdoor}, such attacks present significant challenges to traditional defense mechanisms due to their stealthy nature.